 Every brain injury is unique, and therefore the recovery process will look a little different for everyone.
-Some patients will require intensive rehab from an inpatient facility for months, while others will progress through the stages of recovery more quickly.
+Some patients will require intensive rehab in an inpatient facility for months, while others will progress through the stages of recovery more quickly.
 This depends heavily on the severity of the injury as well as the area of the brain that was affected.

 The following timeline can help you get a sense of what to expect during TBI recovery.
-However, it is important to understand that it is only a general outline and does not account for all factors.
+However, it is important to understand that this is only a general outline and does not account for all factors.
 If you do not progress at the same rate, that is not necessarily a bad sign.
 Instead, use this as a guide to help you create your own goals for your recovery process.

 Early Stages of the TBI Recovery Timeline (0-2 months post-injury)

-In the initial days and weeks after their TBI, your loved one may remain unconscious for some time.
-As the swelling in their brain decreases, they should begin to regain awareness.
-As they recover consciousness, they will pass through the first three stages of TBI recovery.
+In the initial days and weeks after their TBI, a survivor may remain unconscious for some time.
+As the swelling in the brain decreases, the survivor should begin to regain awareness and will pass through the first three stages of TBI recovery.
 These stages include:

 - Coma.
 This is the deepest state of unconsciousness characterized by no eye-opening or any form of communication.
 When someone is in a coma, they are unresponsive to their environment and cannot wake up, even when stimulated.

 - Vegetative State.
-People in a vegetative state may sometimes seem awake but are unable to follow instructions or perform intentional movement.
+Individuals in a vegetative state may sometimes seem awake but are unable to follow instructions or perform intentional movement.
 Their eyes can open and close, but they are not actually aware of their surroundings.
-Rather, these reactions are caused by autonomic responses.
+Rather, these reactions are caused by autonomic (involuntary) responses or reflexes.

-How Long Will It Take for the Patient to Regain Consciousness After TBI?
+How Long Will It Take to Regain Consciousness After Brain Injury?

 Once the person has woken up, a period known as post-traumatic amnesia usually follows.
 During this period, the person may lose previous memories (retrograde amnesia) as well as their ability to form new memories (anterograde amnesia).
 They are also typically disoriented to time, place, person, and situation while the brain continues to heal.

-Rehabilitation During Later Stages of TBI Recovery Timeline
+Rehabilitation During Later Stages of the TBI Recovery Timeline

 3-6 Months Post-TBI: Fastest Recovery Occurs

 After this period of time, survivors may feel that progress is beginning to stall or slow down.
 Therapists call these stalls “plateaus” and they are very common in the TBI recovery process.
 However, it’s important not to give up therapy when you first encounter a plateau as major improvements can still be made.

 As discouraging as it can be to not see the same amount of progress, plateaus are only temporary.
 If you can persevere and continue with your rehab plan, you will begin to make improvements again, even if these improvements feel slower.

-6 Months – 2 Years Post-TBI: Speech and Mobility Improve
+6 Months – 2 Years After TBI: Speech and Mobility Improve

-As you continue with your treatment, you will reach certain milestones in your recovery.
+As you continue with your treatment, you will likely reach certain milestones in your recovery.
 Again, keep in mind that recovery looks different for everyone and these are general statistics.
 For example:

 - At six months, about 60% of TBI patients can walk again.